 • How often can I expect to hear from you?

 Looking for a financial advisor?
-As a member, you have access to the financial advisors at Arizona Federal Financial Services, available through CUSO Financial Services, L.P.*.
+As a member, you have access to the financial advisors at Arizona Financial Investment Solutions, available through CUSO Financial Services, L.P.*.
 Call (602) 683-1000 to make an appointment today!

 *Non-deposit investment products and services are offered through CUSO Financial Services, L.P. (“CFS”), a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
 Products offered through CFS: are not NCUA/NCUSIF or otherwise federally insured, are not guaranteed or obligations of the credit union, and may involve investment risk including possible loss of principal.
 Investment Representatives are registered through CFS.
 The credit union has contracted with CFS to make non-deposit investment products and services available to credit union members.